4 min read

 Step 6: Seed Your Community

-• Create 5-10 starter discussions - Ask questions your audience cares about, share useful resources, or post introductions
+• Create 5-10 starter discussions - Ask questions your audience cares about or share useful resources to get conversations going

-• Write a welcome post - Explain what the community is for and how to get started
+• Write a welcome post - Explain what the community is for and what members can expect

-• Set community guidelines - Even a short list of rules sets expectations
+• Set community guidelines - Even a short list of rules helps members understand what belongs here

-• Invite a small group first - 10-20 engaged people create momentum faster than opening to everyone at once
+• Invite a small group first - 10-20 engaged people build more momentum than a cold launch to everyone at once

 Tips for Growing Your Forum

 • Respond quickly to early posts.
 When members see fast responses, they come back.
-When they see silence, they don’t.
+When they see silence, they do not.

 • Use trust levels or badges to recognize active members.
 People contribute more when their effort is visible.

 • Create regular prompts.
-Weekly discussion topics, monthly challenges, or “ask me anything” threads keep activity consistent.
+Weekly discussion topics or monthly challenges keep activity from going flat.

 • Enable email notifications.
-Members forget about forums they don’t visit.
-Email reminders about new replies bring them back.
+Members forget about forums they do not visit regularly.
+A well-timed email pulls them back.

 Frequently Asked Questions